Table of Contents

-Alveolar microvascular occlusion results in a reduction of pulmonary arterial blood flow to the ventilated portions of the lung and increasing the dead space, leading to pulmonary hypertension.
-Increased pulmonary dead space ultimately leads to hypercapnia, in addition to the hypoxemia.
+Alveolar microvascular occlusion results in a reduction of pulmonary arterial blood flow to the ventilated portions of the lung and increase the dead space, leading to pulmonary hypertension.
+Increased pulmonary dead space ultimately leads to hypercapnia, in addition to hypoxemia.

 Pathology and Clinical Manifestations of ARDS

-The clinical features depend on the pathological changes of ARDS, which encompass three phases: exudative, proliferative and fibrotic.
+The clinical features depend on the pathological changes of ARDS, which encompass 3 phases: exudative, proliferative, and fibrotic.

 1. Exudative phase

 The respiratory symptoms of ARDS usually start within 6–72 hours after an eliciting risk factor and progress rapidly.

 The exudative phase usually lasts about 7 days.

 The exudative phase is characterized by the destruction of type 1 alveolar cells and the capillary endothelial cells.
 This results in the loss of the tight junctions that prevent the movement of fluid and macromolecules into the alveoli.
 It leads to aggregation of fluid, plasma proteins, and cellular debris into the alveoli, together with dysfunction of the pulmonary surfactant.
 These pathological changes ultimately lead to the formation of hyaline membrane whorls.